LuisGoeppel/ModularDecomposition_v4/README.md

 To use this C++ implementation of the *Simple, Linear-time Modular Decomposition* algorithm, follow these steps:

 1. Clone the repository.
-2. Compile the source code using your preferred C++ compiler.
+2. Provide the path to the Graph.txt-file as an argument in your configuration.
-3. Provide the path to the Graph.txt-file as an argument in your configuration
+3. Insert your graph in the form of an adjacency list in the Graph.txt file.
-4. Insert your graph in the form of an adjacency list in the Graph.txt file
+4. Compile the source code using your preferred C++ compiler.
-5. Execute the compiled program, providing the necessary input.
+5. Execute the compiled program.

 ### Note
 Ensure that the input graph is connected, simple and undirected.
 Otherwise, the algorithm might not produce any or faulty results.